Recent African origin of modern humans: Northern Route dispersal

 Anatomically Modern Humans known archaeological remains in Europe and Africa, directly dated, calibrated carbon dates as of 2013.

 Beginning 135,000 years ago, tropical Africa experienced megadroughts which drove humans from the land and towards the sea shores, and forced them to cross over to other continents.
 (Note: The researchers used radiocarbon dating techniques on pollen grains trapped in lake-bottom mud to establish vegetation over the ages of the Malawi lake in Africa, taking samples at 300-year-intervals.
 Samples from the megadrought times had little pollen or charcoal, suggesting sparse vegetation with little to burn.
 The area around Lake Malawi, today heavily forested, was a desert approximately 135,000 to 90,000 years ago.)

-Fossils of early Homo sapiens were found in Qafzeh and Es-Skhul Caves in Israel and have been dated to 80,000 to 120,000 years ago.
+Paleontological fossils of early Homo sapiens were found in Qafzeh and Es-Skhul Caves in Israel and have been dated to 80,000 to 120,000 years ago.
 These humans seem to have either become extinct or retreated back to Africa 70,000 to 80,000 years ago, possibly replaced by southbound Neanderthals escaping the colder regions of ice-age Europe.
-Hua Liu et al. analyzed autosomal microsatellite markers dating to about 56,000 years ago.
-They interpret the paleontological fossil as an isolated early offshoot that retracted back to Africa.
+Based on analyses of autosomal microsatellite markers, Hua Liu et al. date the expansion of modern human to about 56,000 years ago, suggesting that the older fossils may represent an isolated early offshoot that died out.